 NOTE 1: CURRENT_symbol refers to the symbol index of the first transmission occasion of a repetition bundle that takes place.

-NOTE 2: A HARQ process is configured for a configured uplink grant where harq-ProcID-Offset2 is not configured, if the configured uplink grant is activated and the associated HARQ process ID is less than nrofHARQ-Processes.
+NOTE 2: A HARQ process is configured for a configured uplink grant where neither harq-ProcID-Offset nor harq-ProcID-Offset2 is configured, if the configured uplink grant is activated and the associated HARQ process ID is less than nrofHARQ-Processes.
 A HARQ process is configured for a configured uplink grant where harq-ProcID-Offset2 is configured, if the configured uplink grant is activated and the associated HARQ process ID is greater than or equal to harq-ProcID-Offset2 and less than sum of harq-ProcID-Offset2 and nrofHARQ-Processes for the configured grant configuration.
+A HARQ process is configured for a configured uplink grant where harq-ProcID-Offset is configured, if the configured uplink grant is activated and the associated HARQ process ID is greater than or equal to harq-ProcID-Offset and less than sum of harq-ProcID-Offset and nrofHARQ-Processes for the configured grant configuration.

 NOTE 3: If the MAC entity receives a grant in a Random Access Response (i.e. MAC RAR or fallbackRAR) or determines a grant as specified in clause 5.1.2a for MSGA payload and if the MAC entity also receives an overlapping grant for its C-RNTI or CS-RNTI, requiring concurrent transmissions on the SpCell, the MAC entity may choose to continue with either the grant for its RA-RNTI/MSGB-RNTI/the MSGA payload transmission or the grant for its C-RNTI or CS-RNTI.